LibreELEC/website/_posts/2021/2021-08-26-libreelec-matrix-10-0.md

 ## REMAINING BUGS

 Despite a long development period, there is still a major bug remaining.
-When you use profiles, LibreELEC's Settings Add-on can crash while switching to another profile.
+When you use **profiles**, LibreELEC's Settings Add-on can crash while switching to another profile.
-The [issue is known](https://github.com/LibreELEC/LibreELEC.tv/issues/5303),but we have currently no fix for it.
+The [issue is known](https://github.com/LibreELEC/LibreELEC.tv/issues/5303), but we have currently no fix for it.
 So if you depend on profiles, you cannot properly use LibreELEC 10.

 ## RASPBERRY PI 0-3

 There are no Raspberry Pi 0-3 releases for LE10.0.
 The RPi graphic drivers are still in progress of a complete rewrite, additionally the current developement is focused on RPi 4.
 - Support for RPi0-1 is dropped, its unlikely to return (lacking horsepower for the new graphic stack)
-- Drivers for RPi2 and 3 are currently unfinished and isn’t properly useable at this time
+- Drivers for RPi2 and 3 are currently not yet feature complete and stable

 ## RASPBERRY PI 4